🧀

 Local Workers Who Built the 'Festival' / Never Paid

-Dozens of Bahamian laborers worked around the clock to try to build festival infrastructure that was never going to be ready.
+Dozens of local workers busted their asses around the clock trying to build this thing.
 Many were never paid.
-They weren't con artists or investors or influencers.
-They were workers who showed up, did their jobs, and got stiffed by a 25-year-old American fraudster.
-Their story is the least told and most important part of the entire Fyre Festival saga.
+They weren't con artists or influencers or investors.
+They were people who showed up, did the work, and got stiffed by a 25-year-old American fraudster.
+Their story gets told the least and matters the most.

 Fyre Festival II Ticket Pricing

 Yes, these are real prices.
-For a festival organized by a convicted fraudster who still owes $26M in restitution.
+From a convicted fraudster who still owes $26M from the last time he did this.

 General Admission